In today’s fluctuating economic landscape, home loan interest rates respond quickly to policy shifts and market dynamics.

 - Loan Tenure (N) = 20 years × 12 = 240 months

-Using the EMI formula, the monthly EMI will be around ₹43,391.
+Using the formula, the monthly EMI would be approximately ₹43,391.

 Tenure (Years) | Interest Rate | Monthly EMI | Total Interest |